Improving Prototypical Visual Explanations with Reward Reweighing, Reselection, and Retraining: Experiments

-R3-ProtoPNet requires two datasets: the original dataset for initial training, and the scalar ratings of activation pattern dataset.
+R3-ProtoPNet requires the original dataset for the initial training, as well as additional scalar ratings of the selected activation patterns produced by image-prototype pairs.
 Combined, this results in the dataset described in Section \ref{rwr}.
-To offer better comparison against the original ProtoPNet, we use the same dataset for initial training that was used in \citet{chen2019looks}, the CUB-200-2011 dataset \cite{Wah2011TheCB}.
+To offer better comparison against the original ProtoPNet, we use the same dataset for initial training that was used in \citet{chen2019looks}, the CUB-200-2011 dataset \citep{Wah2011TheCB}.
 The CUB-200-2011 dataset consists of roughly 30 images of 200 different bird species.
 We employ the same data augmentation scheme used in \citet{chen2019looks}, which adds additional training data by applying a collection of rotation, sheer, and skew perturbations to the images, resulting in a larger augmented dataset.

-For the collection of the activation pattern ratings, we only provide activation patterns overlaid on the original images to the rater.
-Although it is possible to crowdsource the collection of human preference data, we found that it was possible to increase the performance of ProtoPNet with relatively small amounts human preference data that we ourselves collected.
-We rated a total of 700 prototype-image pairs according to the scale approach described in Figure \ref{fig:scale}, which we justify in the next subsection.
+For the collection of the activation pattern ratings, we only provided the activation patterns overlaid on the original images to the raters.
+Using Amazon Mechanical Turk to recruit six workers per prototype-image pair, we take the average as the user-provided rating for that pair.
+We also exclude the entries with $|r_{i,j} - r_{i',j'}| < 0.5$ to increase the contrast between pairs.
+In total, 700 rated prototype-image pairs are collected according to the scale approach described in Figure \ref{fig:scale}, and we randomly selected 500 of them (the rest were used as a held-out test set to evaluate the robustness) to train the reward model.